Mark Herras: Career

 In 2011, Herras returns to prime-time drama series in Patrick Galves made a notable impression by portraying the role of Time of My Life, with his newest leading lady Kris Bernal.

 In 2012, Herras returns to afternoon drama series in Hiram na Puso, with returning partner co-former Starstruck alumni Kris Bernal.

-In 2013, Herras leading the role of Eduardo "Ed" Manalastas in Unforgettable.
-He is now a host and performer a newest variety show Sunday All Stars continued to highlight talented actors.
+In 2013, Herras played the role of Eduardo "Ed" Manalastas in Unforgettable.
+He later became a host and performer on the variety show Sunday All Stars.

 In 2014, Herras became he was seen to prime-time drama series in Joaquin Vasquez played the role of Rhodora X, which was topbilled by his former love team Jennylyn Mercado.

 In 2015, his wishes came true when he was cast alongside his Janine Gutierrez in the romantic fantasy series in the role of Sebastian "Baste" Espinoza in Dangwa, while Peter Parker Batongbuhay his performance in the role of Little Nanay.

 In 2016, Herras leads to situational comedy series in the role of Conan in Conan, My Beautician, Jonas Mercado took on the significant role of Sa Piling ni Nanay with Yasmien Kurdi and Katrina Halili.

 In 2017, Herras continues to drama series, Carlos "Caloy" Tolentino in D' Originals supporting role with Jaclyn Jose, LJ Reyes and Kim Domingo.

 In 2018, Herras went back on Telebabad in his notable the role of Darius in The Cure with Jennylyn Mercado and Tom Rodriguez.

 In 2019, Herras leading turns to afternoon drama series in Larry Pineda in Bihag with Max Collins.

 In 2022, Herras is set to portrayed his role in Elijah Borromeo in Artikulo 247 with Rhian Ramos and Kris Bernal.
 In 2023, Herras played Zachary "Zach" in the role of Unica Hija with Kate Valdez.

 Personal life

 Ynna Asistio and Herras were partners since 2008 until their breakup in 2013.
 Herras married Nicole Kim Donesa in 2020.
-The couple have two children.
+The couple have a son and daughter.